DairaRazo/DairaRazo/README.md

 Hi!
 I am Daira, I am working on an educative website while I am learning more about web development, databases and python libraries.

-  - 🤔 I’m looking for help and feedback with my website and future projects.
+  - 🤔 I’m looking for help and feedback with my future projects.
   - 🎯 I am building projects to gain hands-on experience while I build my portfolio.
   - 📬 You can contact me via email: <b> daira.a55razo@gmail.com